cuong3/academic-kickstart/content/publication/pub_chi2016.md

 abstract_short = "We develop a gaze-based system to assist a user in notetaking while watching lecture videos."

 # Featured image thumbnail (optional)
-image_preview = "tutordmvnicon_small.png"
+preview = true  # Show a thumbnail in listings? image_preview = "tutordmvnicon_small.png"

 # Is this a selected publication? (true/false)